trunghieud/OhmConnect/README.md

 4. Add any unit tests you think is appropriate.

+5. Refer to the steps in "Setup" to fork and open a pull request.
+Note that your proficiency with Git is part of the assessment.

 ## Assessment Criteria ##
 1. Ability to handle ambiguous requirements.
 2. Python ability
 3. MySQL
 4. CSS and Javascript
-5. Development practices / code organization
+5. Development practices / code organization / development tools (eg git)